 Spider tortoise has a narrow distribution range within the ecoregion, as do Antimena chameleon and Brygoo’s leaf chameleon.
 The rare snake Liophidium chabaudi also occurs.

 A number of protected areas fall within this ecoregion, including Zombitse-Vohibasia National Park, Isalo National Park, Vohipary and Beompa proposed protected areas, Vohibasia National Park, Andranomena Special Reserve, and Kirindy-Mitea National Park.
 These protected zones, as well as several classified forests, comprise a relatively small area of the remaining habitat.
 The classified forests offer relatively little protection as logging continues in these areas.

-The priority conservation actions for the next decade will be to: 1) strengthen programmes aimed at improving the control of bush fires and implement adequate training to build peoples capacity for fighting bushfires; 2) encourage the use of improved stoves to efficiently manage the use of fuel and prevent extensive charcoal production and fuel wood collection; and 3) rehabilitate degraded ecosystems within and outside protected areas.
+The priority conservation actions for the next decade will be to 1) strengthen programs aimed at improving the control of bush fires and implement adequate training to build peoples capacity for fighting bushfires; 2) encourage the use of improved stoves to efficiently manage the use of fuel and prevent extensive charcoal production and fuel wood collection, and 3) rehabilitate degraded ecosystems within and outside protected areas.